carpentries-incubator/python-text-analysis/_episodes/03-vectorSpace.md

 cosSim(pointC, pointD)
 ```

 We can now see that documents A and D have an identical score.
+Cosine similarity captures the intuition that two documents which are very similar should have a high similarity score, even if they are different in terms of document length.

 Generalizing over more dimensions
 ==================